VLA-Reasoner: Empowering Vision-Language-Action Models with Reasoning via Online Monte Carlo Tree Search: Method

-Rewards can reflect task progress.
-To evaluate the reward of model-generated states, we follow the idea that changes in visual observations are a key indicator of progress \cite{ma2024vision}.
-A straightforward approach is to measure this variation and derive rewards directly from image frames.
+Accurate value estimation of intermediate states is essential for effective tree search.
+To evaluate the value of model-generated states, we follow the idea that changes in visual observations are a key indicator of task progress \cite{ma2024vision}.
 However, manipulation trajectories are usually dense.
-To reduce redundancy and preserve meaningful changes, we down-sample image sequences from the offline dataset.
-This ensures that consecutive frames contain sufficient variation while retaining most progress information.
-Based on the down-sampled sequence, we assign relative ground-truth rewards through linear interpolation between 0 and 1.
-For example, in a 10-frame sequence, the $5^{th}$ frame is assigned a reward of $\tfrac{5}{9}$.
+To reduce redundancy and preserve meaningful changes, we down-sample image sequences from the offline dataset, ensuring that consecutive frames contain sufficient variation while retaining most progress information.
+Based on the down-sampled sequence, we assign ground-truth value labels through linear interpolation between 0 and 1.
+For example, in a 10-frame sequence, the $5^{th}$ frame is assigned a value of $\tfrac{5}{9}$.

 For efficient and consistent scoring, we utilize the ResNet-34 \cite{he2015deepresiduallearningimage} with frozen ImageNet-pretrained weights as the visual encoding backbone, followed by a 2-layer MLP training with MSE loss.
 The training objective can be formulated as: